 The entry fee to the museum is 8 CUC per person.
 You are allowed to photograph inside and outside of the museum.
 You can easily spend 2 hours here (we did :))

 A few steps away from the museum is the Granma Memorial – the Granma memorial has the yacht (real, not a replica) that was used to transport 82 fighters of the Cuban Revolution from Mexico to Cuba to overthrow the regime of Batista.
-In the memorial site, there are other vehicles and aircraft remains from previous struggles and movements.
+In the memorial site, there are other vehicles and aircraft that remain from previous struggles and movements.

 Keeping the Revolution period theme in mind, we head to the Plaza de la Revolution next.

 Plaza de la Revolution is an important square in Havana.
 The square was built in the 20th century and has been used for all political rallies since Fidel came to power.
-The square can house more then 1 million attendees.
+The square can house more than 1 million attendees.
 Pope John Paul II, during his 1998 first visit by a Pope, and Pope Francis in 2015, held large Masses there during papal visits to Cuba.

 The famous image of Che Guevara from one of the government buildings is located right across the square.
-There is nothing much to see here, other then the statue and the images of Che Guevara and Fidel Castro from across the square.
+There is nothing much to see here, other than the statue and the images of Che Guevara and Fidel Castro from across the square.
 The square is not crowded so you can take great pictures, minus the tourists.

 Nacional Hotel is another historical site, which is worth covering in your Havana trip.
 This hotel is located very close to the city center and has been frequented by political leaders and celebrities for years.
-The hotel has a historical tour that runs from 10:00- 06:00 everyday except for Sundays.
+The hotel has a historical tour that runs from 10:00- 06:00 every day except for Sundays.

-The hotel has its links to the infamous Havana conference of 1940s, were a historic meeting of United States Mafia and Cosa Nostra leaders occurred in Havana, Cuba.
+The hotel has its links to the infamous Havana conference of 1940s, was a historic meeting of United States Mafia and Cosa Nostra leaders occurred in Havana, Cuba.
 The hotel also has bullet marks from the pre-revolution period.

 If not for the history, visit the Hotel Nacional to get some amazing views of the waterfront in the evening.
 The garden area is open to all visitors and you can sit, relax and sip some refreshing mojitos whilst enjoying the views of the Malecon.
 (Drinks cost 6 CUC).
 You can opt for dinner here as well.

-Day 3 – Port of Havana, El Morro, Fort Cabana, Malecon – Harbour-front, Classic Car ride – Goodbye drinks
+Havana Itinerary Day 3 – Port of Havana, El Morro, Fort Cabana, Malecon – Harbour-front, Classic Car ride – Goodbye drinks

 Day 3 of Havana Itinerary is dedicated to Cuba’s harbour-front, starting with the Port of Havana.
 Although now defunct, the old port terminal of Havana still stands since “time memorial”.
 Havana’s port led to its colonization under the Spanish rule.
 Natives were deported or used as slaves.

 Fast forward a few centuries when most of the Americas revolted against the Spanish rule, Cuba stayed loyal for a very long time.
 But the Cubans were exploited in turn.
 You can take a walk along the water-front.
-I recommend doing this either in the morning or evening, when the temperatures are mild.
+I recommend doing this either in the morning or evening when the temperatures are mild.

 Along the coastal area, there are many forts that were created by the Spaniards to protect their land.
 One of them is the El Morro or the Morro Castle.
 Morro means “rock” and the rock structures in El Morro, including their 10 m high (now 30 m) lighthouse is visible from the sea.
-It was meant to be defensive fort.
+It was meant to be a defensive fort.
 In the fort, you can see canons being placed all around it for security.

 A visit to the interiors of the fort cost 8 CUC and I think it’s worth it as it includes entry to the museum and exhibitions inside the fort.
 It also allows you to wander through the fort towers to get amazing views.
 You can spend 1-2 hours in this area.
 There are no restaurants located here, just souvenir stalls.

 The fortress of La Cabana is visible from El Morro.
-The fortress was built in the 18th century and it served the colonial powers (Spanish and then the British) and later it played an important role in the revolution period, when Che Guevara used it as a military base and prison headquarters.
+The fortress was built in the 18th century and it served the colonial powers (Spanish and then the British) and later it played an important role in the revolution period when Che Guevara used it as a military base and prison headquarters.
 This fort is just a short walk from El Morro.

 The complex is part of a historical park, along with the El Morro fortress.
 Every night a cannon is fired at 9 pm from here, the “El Cañonazo de las 9”, a custom kept from colonial times signaling the closure of the gates in the city wall.